 An amphora is a type of vase that was used for storage or transport in Ancient Greece.
 Amphorae were often used to store wine or olive oil, and they were usually made of clay.
 Other types of Greek vases include the pithos, pelike, hydria, and pyxis.

-See also Facts about ancient italy?
+See also Facts about angel sharks?

 Ancient Greek vase paintings are some of the oldest forms of art in the western world.
 The earliest decorative pottery dates back to the seventh millennium BC.
 Making vessels from fired clay was the most widespread creative industry in ancient Greece.